PureMVC/puremvc-ruby-demo-wxruby-employeeadmin/readme.txt

-The following items are required from running the Employee Demo
+The following items are required for running the Employee Demo

 1. You will need ruby installed.
 The one-click installer is HIGHLY recommended:
 - You can download ruby at http://www.ruby-lang.org/en/downloads/